pdfernhout/High-Performance-Organizations-Reading-List/README.md

 It may be no surprise that about 10% of workers are directly working in "sales".
 But what may be surprising is that on average the rest of us spend about 40% of our work day trying to influence others to devote resources to some endeavor or other sort of change (roughly in a bimodal distribution of about 20% of time for most people and about 80% for super-sellers).
 The book explains why and how "non-sales selling" became an essential part of most people's work with recent changes to our economy -- driven by the spread of the internet and a rise in entrepreneurship.
 The book also explains how to "sell" ideas in better ways.

-### The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work Paperback
+### The Stupidity Paradox: The Power and Pitfalls of Functional Stupidity at Work
 by Mats Alvesson and André Spicer
 https://www.amazon.com/Stupidity-Paradox-Power-Pitfalls-Functional/dp/1781255415